TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-operator-adminportal.md

 To access the administrator portal, you only need to go the portal URL and sign in as an Azure Stack operator.
 Most support questions related to the Administrator portal are covered in the following steps.

+**Known Issue**

-If the portal is unavailable, and no type of patch, update, or field replacement is in progress, you can run the following command to remediate:
+If the portal is unavailable, and no type of patch, update, or field replacement is in progress, you can run the following command to remediate the problem:

 ```powershell
 Test-AzureStack -Repair -Include AzsPortalAPISummary